EEGsig: an open-source machine learning-based toolbox for EEG signal processing: TECHNICAL BACKGROUND

 \subsection{Statistical parameters}

-Another feature that can be used in EEG signal processing is statistical features.
-Statistical features, although simple in appearance, give us a good view of the signal.
-We have implemented in EEGsig, Standard Deviation, Variance, Mean that their formulas can be seen in (9), (10) and (11), respectively.
+Statistical features are another important feature that can be used in EEG signal processing.
+Apart from their straightforward appearance, they can provide an important perspective of a signal.
+We have provided a diverse list of these features in EEGsig, such as standard deviation, variance, and mean which their formulas can be found in Eqs.
+(9), (10), and (11), respectively.